PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 Number of key(s) added: 1

-Now try logging into the machine, with:   "ssh 'jdh4@tiger.princeton.edu'" and check to make sure that only the key(s) you wanted were added.
+Now try logging into the machine, with:   "ssh 'aturing@adroit.princeton.edu'" and check to make sure that only the key(s) you wanted were added.
 ```

 ### Step 3: Connect to the HPC cluster

-Try to ssh to the cluster.
-You should no longer need to enter a password:
+Try to `ssh` to the cluster (you should no longer need to enter a password):

 ```
 $ ssh aturing@adroit.princeton.edu